 Our products protect a large range of temperatures –from extreme heat to extreme freeze.
 For the pharmaceutical industry, we have thermal blankets for 2-8°C and ambient environments.

-This is the biggest question we get and, yes, it works!
+This is the most common question we get and, yes, it works!
 Passive temperature protection uses thermal dynamics engineering to capture the existing environment of products and maintain it for an extended period of time.

 Since every shipment is unique, our Technical Services team specializes in testing products for our customers.
 That way you know exactly how our products work with your precise shipment.